-Embossing is the process whereby an image is raised on the substrate to create a 3D effect.
-Combining an emboss with foil can create a stunning and visually appealing print finish.
+Embossing is the process whereby we raise an image on a substrate to create a 3D effect.
+Combining an emboss with foil can create a stunning and appealing print finish.

 How do we emboss?